dedickinson/community/tutorials/deploy-dependency-track/index.md

 [Dependency Track's Initial Startup document](https://docs.dependencytrack.org/getting-started/initial-startup/) for more information.

-In the frontend user interface, go to the "Projects" screen and click on "+Create Project".
+In the frontend user interface, go to the "Projects" screen and click on "+ Create Project".

 ![New project screen](img/new_project.png)